LeonSimonLobo/C-Programs/README.md

 ## Features

 The questions of lab are given in the pdf titled 'IoP Lab'.
 This can be used to understand which code is in reference to which question.
-Includes Assignment 1 and 2 in seperate files.
+Includes Assignment 1-4 in seperate files.
 The code has been compiled by MinGW compiler, written in notepad and executed on Command Prompt.
 To execute the file, we must simply:
 1) Type 'cd' then paste the address of where our source file is located.
 Press Enter.